-RSUs Granted in 2017 - In February 2017, the Committee approved RSU grants that represented approximately 25% of each named executive officer's target long-term incentive opportunity.
-These RSUs vest in approximately equal installments over three years.
+RSUs Granted in 2018 - In February 2018, the Committee approved RSU grants that represented approximately 25% of each named executive officer's target long-term incentive opportunity.
+These RSUs vest in approximately equal installments over three years, subject to continued employment with us.
 We pay dividend equivalents on the earned number of RSUs at the time the shares vest.

-Stock Options Granted in 2017 - Stock options make up the remaining 25% of each named executive officer's total target long-term incentive opportunity.
-The stock options granted in 2017 will vest in substantially equal installments over three years, subject to the executive's continued employment with us, and have a strike price equal to the closing price of our ordinary shares on the date of the grant.
+Stock Options Granted in 2018 - Stock options make up the remaining 25% of each named executive officer's total target long-term incentive opportunity.
+The stock options granted in 2018 will vest in substantially equal installments over three years, subject to the executive's continued employment with us, and have a strike price equal to the closing price of our ordinary shares on the date of the grant.

-2017 Long-Term Incentive Grants - Each named executive officer's target long-term incentive opportunity and mix is shown below.
-The target total long-term incentive values in this table are based on the market median survey data for each position.
-The target amounts shown below differ from the amounts reported in the Summary Compensation Table, which reports the grant date fair value determined in accordance with FASB ASC Topic 718.
+2018 Long-Term Incentive Grants - Each named executive officer's target long-term incentive opportunity and mix of grant types is shown below.
+The target amounts shown below differ from the amounts reported in the Summary Compensation Table, which reports the grant date fair value determined in accordance with ASC Topic 718.